 We are on the Same Side with Consumers and the Ministry of Economy, Trade and Industry

 Mr. Hirl, aged 37, has been with Enron Corp for seven years.
-Before coming to Japan, he took on heavy responsibilities starting up business in Northern Europe and Australia under Mr. Mark Frebert (see previsous cr).
+Before coming to Japan, he took on heavy responsibilities starting up business in Northern Europe and Australia under Mr. Mark Frevert (see previsous chapter).
 Serving his fifth post overseas, Mr. Hirl has roughly the following mindset.
 Japan has the highest electricity price in the world.
 It is four times that of the United States.
 A mere 25% drop in the electricity price will have ¥4 trillion worth of business stigmatization effect.

 Enron should appeal this fact to electricity users.
 We may be disliked by electric power companies, but we should be able to win support from electricity users like we did in Europe.
 It has been a year since the electricity market was partially liberalized.
 The progress is slow, but it is too early to be in despair.
 After all, the Ministry of Economy, Trade and Industry is on our side.
 After the electricity crisis in California when the atmosphere calling for a halt to deregulation started to surface, METI persuaded the electric power industry saying that “it was the fault of the unreasonable regulations that remained, and not the fault of deregulation”.

 “Enron Corp has been operating in liberalized electric power markets, and hence we have plenty of experience.
 However, we don’t know anything about Japan.
-We have been talking and consulting with people from METI asking them to suggest how we could adapt our ways.”
+We have been talking and consulting with people from METI asking them to suggest how we could adapt our ways,” Hirl says.

 In short, Enron is a friend of consumers, a potential ally of large-lot electricity users of Japan who are concerned with international competitiveness, and a companion of METI.
 With this much support, we should, in time, be able to knock down the thick walls of monopoly put up by electric power companies.
 Once the walls start falling down, the huge price difference between Japan and abroad should narrow is gap quickly.